2010s in music

-This article describes trends in popular music in the 2010s.
-See also 2010s in the music industry.
+This article is an overview of the major events and trends in popular music in the 2010s.

 Musical trends

 By the mid-2010s, the hushed style of vocal delivery commonly used in indie music garnered widespread popularity among pop artists, used often by Selena Gomez, Lana Del Rey, Lorde and Birdy.
-The Guardian dubbed this style as "whisperpop", characterized by subdued vocals, muted notes and breathy intensity.
+The Guardian dubbed this style "whisperpop", characterized by subdued vocals, muted notes and breathy intensity.

-Traditional instruments, such as the mandolin, dulcimer, ukulele, bongos, and accordion, were used more often, especially by indie rock musicians and singer-songwriters, including Mumford and Sons, Vance Joy, Phillip Phillips, and The Lumineers, along with country players, such as Chris Stapleton and Zac Brown Band.
+Traditional instruments, such as the mandolin, dulcimer, ukulele, bongos, and accordion, were used more often, especially by indie rock musicians and singer-songwriters, including Mumford and Sons, Vance Joy, Phillip Phillips, and the Lumineers, along with country players, such as Chris Stapleton and Zac Brown Band.

-Adult contemporary music had been successful on the charts.
-Pop acts like Taylor Swift, Justin Bieber, Bruno Mars, Ed Sheeran, Adele, P!nk, Shawn Mendes, Kelly Clarkson, Maroon 5, had achieved a No. 1 single during the decade.
+Adult contemporary music was successful on the charts.
+Pop acts like Taylor Swift, Justin Bieber, Bruno Mars, Ed Sheeran, Adele, P!nk, Shawn Mendes, Kelly Clarkson, and Maroon 5 achieved a No. 1 single during the decade.
 Artists like Sara Bareilles, Jason Mraz, Michael Bublé, Charlie Puth, Colbie Caillat, Christina Perri, CeeLo Green, and Shawn Mendes all incorporated soul, pop rock, and folk into their music.